Padam87/AttributeBundle/Resources/doc/usage_with_schema.md

 The rest should work like magic.

 - A schema is created for each entity with the `@EAV\Entity()` annotation.
-- A listener will syncronise all changes in the schema when an entity is loaded.
+- A listener will synchronize all changes in the schema when an entity is loaded.